-Only eight miles from Lazy Bones Ranch, Deckers offers some of the best fly-fishing in Colorado.
-One of the things that makes Deckers incredible is its’ year-round accessibility and warmer water temperatures.
+One of the things that makes Deckers, Colorado an incredible Fly Fishing area is its’ year-round accessibility and warmer water temperatures.

-Deckers is found directly downstream from Cheesman Reservoir along Highway 67.
-While most rivers form thick ice layers during the winter months, tailwaters like Deckers are warm enough to stay ice free throughout the winter.
+While most rivers form thick ice layers during the winter months, tailwaters like Deckers are warm enough to stay ice free throughout the winter; make sure you make a stop by Flies and Lies in Deckers while you’re there!
 The water temperature and available food sources in the river allow large Rainbow and Brown trout to inhabit this section of river year round.